 If you keep the soil consistently moist and don’t allow it to dry, you run the risk of overwatering it which can lead to root rot.

-So, before watering it make sure the soil has got dry by touching it with your finger.
+So, before watering it makes sure the soil has got dry by touching it with your finger.

 I hope this guide will help you grow your tagar plant at home.

-If you have any more question then do make sure to ask them in the comment section.
+If you have any more questions then do make sure to ask them in the comment section.